Lake Der-Chantecoq

 The lake is fed by a 12 km long canal that branches off the river Marne in Saint-Dizier.
 The outflow of the lake is a canal that joins the Marne in Arrigny, 20 km downstream of Saint-Dizier.
 The lake is located in the communes (clockwise starting from the north) Sainte-Marie-du-Lac-Nuisement, Éclaron-Braucourt-Sainte-Livière, Giffaumont-Champaubert, Arrigny, Larzicourt and Écollemont.

 History

 It was created in 1974 to hold the water of the river Marne so that flooding of the Seine at Paris would stop.
-It is managed by Les Grands Lacs de Seine.
+It is managed by EPTB Seine Grands Lacs.
 Its construction required the destruction of three villages; Chantecoq (Marne), Champaubert-aux-Bois and Nuisement-aux-Bois.

 Today, many water sports are popular here, including sailing, water skiing, jet-ski, wind surfing, fishing, rowing etc. as well as walking, rollerblading and cycling around its edges.

 Flora and fauna

 The combination of deep water, islands, and freshwater marshes make the area ideal for waterfowl, most notably the common crane.
 Each spring and autumn, tens of thousands of cranes assemble here in their migration between wintering grounds to the south and breeding sites in northern Europe.
 Other birds recorded in the area include white-tailed eagle, great egret, and various geese, ducks, loons (divers), and grebes.
 The surrounding area is rural, a region of farmland and forest.